 What is West Wolds Slow the Flow?

-West Wolds Slow the Flow is a group which intends to reduce flooding in the West Wolds villages and surrounding areas using nature-based solutions.
+West Wolds Slow the Flow is an informal partnership, of like-minded individuals and organisations, which aims to reduce flooding in the West Wolds villages and surrounding areas using nature-based solutions.
 Geographically, we cover the parishes of Newbald, Hotham, North Cave, South Cave, Ellerker and Brantingham, which roughly corresponds with the 'Mill Beck Catchment'.
-We are local people working in partnership with parish councillors, county councillors, and officers of the Flood Risk agencies.

 What is our Vision?